flant/glaball/README.md

 # at the config level or use the --filter flag (-f)
 filter: ".*"

+# By default, count of hosts in grouped output is limited to 5.
+# If you want to show all hosts, set this option to true or use the --all flag (-a).
+all: false

 # The number of simultaneous HTTP connections
 threads: 100